SergioRyzhov/scrap_1p/README.md

     * (Important!
 The chromedriver version should be the same as the chrome browser)*
     * create environment variable in windows named CHROME_DRIVER, value - path to downloaded chromedriver.exe
     * install Git **https://git-scm.com/download/win**
+    * install MongoDB
+    * install PostgreSQL(you need to create db 'reddit')
 <br><br>

 2.  * clone the repo